API

 /CustomerAPI/GetData/

-Retrieve footfall, impressions, dwell time, or visitor data for a specific device and date range.
+Retrieve impressions, movement data, dwell time, or visitor analytics for a specific device and date range.

 POST